vtexdocs/help-center-content/docs/announcements/en/coupon-experience-improvements.md

 author: 46G4yHIZerH7B9Jo0Iw5KI
 slug: coupon-experience-improvements
 legacySlug: coupon-experience-improvements
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The new Coupons experience to display additional strategic information and provide new configuration possibilities.
+announcementSynopsisEN: 'The new Coupons experience to display additional strategic information and provide new configuration possibilities.'
 ---

 The main goal of running promotions is increasing the competitiveness of the store and, consequently, the conversion rate.
 This is possible by offering benefits that are financially attractive to buyers.
 A successful strategy to achieve this is using [coupons](https://help.vtex.com/en/tutorial/cupons-beta--1aAEN3ADpz19ss5JCIEBdL) — codes that you can provide to the customers that allow them to apply promotions.